Full of Grace: 2021 Advent Series

 Each week of the series examines the RCL Old Testament readings for specific ideas and actions that, through the power of the Holy Spirit, "create" alongside our Creator and Redeemer.
 The Sundays are:

-A New Thing: God Creates, We Create
+A New Thing: God Creates, God's People Create

-A New Thing: Listening Creates
+A New Thing: A Listening People Create

-A New Thing: Connection Creates
+A New Thing: A Connected People Create

-A New Thing: Prophetic People Create
+A New Thing: A Prophetic People Create

-A New Thing: Perseverance Creates
+A New Thing: A Humble People Create

-A New Thing: Belief Creates
+A New Thing: A Hopeful People Create

 Recently I was doing some self-evaluation and decided to assign myself a grade in several different areas of my life.
 I gave myself an A+ in one area, a B+ in another area, a C- in one area and a solid D- in another.